5 Best Things to Do in Japan for Foodies

 Did you know that Japan is home to the most Michelin starred restaurants in the world??
 The capital city, Tokyo owns over 200 Michelin starred restaurants which is twice the number in Paris, France.

-There are 11 restaurants in Tokyo that received 3 Michelin stars (in 2020) and numbers of renowned fine dining restaurants including Sukiyabashi Jiro which is a Sushi restaurant owned by the famous Sushi master, Jiro Ono.
+There are over 10 3-Michelin-starred restaurants and dozens of renowned fine dining restaurants in Tokyo including Sukiyabashi Jiro which is a Sushi restaurant owned by the famous Sushi master, Jiro Ono.
 His restaurant in Ginza, Tokyo is extremely hard to book, but some travel agencies arrange exclusive tours for tourists.

 Sukiyabashi Jiro is pretty exclusive, and in case you think it’s too much to afford for a single dinner experience, I’d recommend you to go to the branch store of Sukiyabashi Jiro instead,which is run by his son.